Once you leave the hospital, you will be asked to monitor your body for the following:

 - Please record the results on your patient record sheet

-Take your temperature twice a day, before breakfast and before dinner.
-Record the results in your manual.
-Also, take your temperature any time you feel chilled, hot or achy, as this may be the first sign of infection or rejection.
-Contact the transplant team if your temperature ever exceeds 100 degrees F.
+- Also take your temperature anytime you feel chilled, hot or achy.
+This may be the first sign of infection/rejection.
+Please contact the transplant team for any temperature above 100 degrees F.

-Your blood pressure machine also takes your pulse.
-Notify the transplant team if your pulse is greater than 140 or less than 60.
+- Your blood pressure machine will also give you your pulse.
+You should notify the transplant team when your pulse is greater than 120 or less than 50.

-If you were diabetic before your transplant or have developed diabetes since your surgery, you will need to monitor your blood sugar.
-Take your blood sugar before breakfast and again before dinner.
-Record the results in your manual.
-Notify the transplant team or your endocrinologist if your blood sugar is less than 80 or greater than 350.
+- If you were diabetic before transplant or have recently developed diabetes since transplant, you will need to monitor your blood sugar.
+Obtain your blood sugar before breakfast and before dinner.
+Record the results on your patient record sheet.